Azure/azure-service-operator/docs/hugo/content/guide/asov1-asov2-migration/_index.md

   `kubectl get resourcegroups` is ambiguous.
 Kubernetes will use ASOv1's `resourcegroup` asuming it was installed first.
    If ASOv1 and ASOv2 are installed into the same cluster, we recommend using the fully specified name for querying resourcegroups from ASOv2:  `kubectl get resourcegroup.resources.azure.com`.
 - ASOv2 does not support keyVault secrets.
-TODO: Alternatives?
 - ASOv2 does not support MySQL single server or PostgreSQL single server, as these are being deprecated.
   See [MySQL](./mysql/) and [PostgreSQL](./postgresql/) for more details.